shaffannaeem123/Car-Accident-Severity---Analysis/README.md

 ### Logistic Regression

-The Logistic Regression model tends to falter with larger datasets containing large minority datapoints unless a more complex, penalty-oriented model is used.
+The Logistic Regression model tends to falter with larger datasets containing a high frequency of minority datapoints unless a more complex, penalty-oriented model is used.
 Surprisngly, it was also able to make fair predictions relative to the other two models:

 ![Logistic Regression](https://github.com/shaffannaeem123/Car-Accident-Severity---Analysis/blob/master/Logistic%20Regression%20Classification%20Metrics%20Report.JPG)